MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 0x00000001
 ```

   #### Mac information and settings
   - Preference Key Name: NewTabPagePrerenderEnabled
   - Example value:
 ``` xml
 <true/>
 ```

   [Back to top](#microsoft-edge---policies)

   ### NewTabPageSetFeedType
-  #### Configure the Microsoft Edge new tab page experience
+  #### Configure the Microsoft Edge new tab page experience (deprecated)
+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.

   #### Supported versions:
   - On Windows and macOS since 79 or later

   #### Description
+  We are deprecating this policy because the new version of the enterprise new tab page no longer requires choosing between different content types.
+Instead, the content that is presented to the user can be controlled via the Microsoft 365 admin center.
+To get to the Microsoft 365 admin center, sign in at https://admin.microsoft.com with your admin account.
+The policy will be made obsolete after Microsoft Edge version 90.

 Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

 When you set this policy to 'News', users will see the Microsoft News feed experience on the new tab page.